Urban Big Data Centre

 Osborne, M. and Lido, C. (2016) Big Data Techniques to Improve Learning Access and Citizen Engagement for Adults in Urban Environments.
 In: International Conference of Taipei Learning City, Taipei, Taiwan, Nov 2016.

 Osborne, M. (2017) ‘The role of Big Data In Learning Cities’, Learning City and Cultural Diversity, Univerista degli Studi Roma Tre, 16 February 2017

 Osborne, M. (2018) Are Smart Cities Learning?, Participatory Research in Asia (PRIA) Roundtable, Delhi, 6 December 2018

-In 2017, a team of psychologists in the School of Education at the University of Glasgow have used Urban Big Data Centre data from the integrated Multimedia City Data Project (iMCD) to analyse and visualise literacy inequalities in Glasgow.
-Dr Kate Reid - working with fellow Psychologist, Professor Catherine Lido (UDC Associate Director), and student interns Michaella Drummond and Stefi Hahn – undertook research in the area of ‘Lifewide Literacies’ (e.g. health, environmental, financial and digital literacies).
+In 2017, staff in the School of Education at the University of Glasgow used Urban Big Data Centre data from the integrated Multimedia City Data Project (iMCD) to analyse and visualise literacy inequalities in Glasgow.
+Dr Kate Reid and Prof Catherine Lido (UDC Associate Director), and student interns Michaella Drummond and Stefi Hahn – undertook research in the area of ‘Lifewide Literacies’ (e.g. health, environmental, financial and digital literacies).
 In the blog, Adventures in design and data - how good design took big data to IKEA, they explain the process of using art and design to make research with big data accessible to new audiences…and fun!

 Mike Osborne and Catherine Lido, on the basis of their work in the development of learning city indicators and the measurement of learning at urban level have shaped UNESCO’s approach through invited inputs to each of its biennial learning cities conferences (Beijing (2013), Mexico City (2015), Cork (2017) and Medellin (2019)).